Our Good Story

 Tribal Project Manager, Native Beginning Farmer, Grant Manager, Social Justice Advocate, Yogi

-Lee works with various Tribal departments, universities and activist organizations to plan and grow.
+Lee works with various Tribal departments and Native-Owned Businesses, universities and activist organizations to plan and grow programs for Native Nations and their communities.
 Her expertise lies in grants development, teaching, and advocacy.
 Lee is a project-based Tribal Liaison, facilitating conversations between Tribes and federal funders, and Tribes and vendors.
-Lee is a partner in a Native and Woman-Owned small business, consulting with Tribal economic development, infrastructure, cultural resource management and education projects.
+Lee is a partner in a Native and Woman-Owned small business, consults in Tribal economic development, infrastructure, cultural resource management and education projects.
 She is an American Indian Studies professor and 500hr registered yoga instructor.